suhastamvada/personal-webpage/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my Homepage!
 I am a PhD student at the [Nanostructured Energy Systems Laboratory](https://mae.ufl.edu/neslabs/index.html) at **University of Florida**.
-I am currently developing thermal management solutions for multi-scale energy systems including microelectronic chips, laser and defense equipment, and data centers.
-My current research focuses on deciphering the physics of pool boiling crisis, also known as Critical Heat Flux (CHF) limit.
+Currently, I am trying to understand the physics behind phase change heat transfer, specifically the pool boiling crisis, also known as Critical Heat Flux (CHF) limit.
+I also leverage this fundamental knowledge in conjunction with surface engineering techniques to develop thermal management solutions for multi-scale energy systems ranging from microelectronic chips in data centers to nuclear reactors.

-I am interested in phase change transport phenomena, heat and mass transport at interfaces, and surface engineering.
-Although my work is primarily experimental, I enjoy exploring computational work in the domain of fluid dynamics.
-I am beginning to tinker with Machine learning.
+Previously, I have investigated heat and mass transport at interfaces, phase change transport phenomena,  and surface engineering.
+Although my work is primarily experimental, I enjoy exploring computational work in the domain of fluid dynamics and heat transfer.
+I am beginning to tinker with Machine Learning.